 Hagar: Midrash and Aggadah

 The Rabbis present Hagar, Sarah’s Egyptian handmaiden, as an Egyptian princess whom Pharaoh king of Egypt gave to Sarah as a gift.
 She grew up in the home of Abraham and Sarah, and converted.
 Sarah initially had to persuade Hagar to marry Abraham (to compensate for her own barrenness), but Hagar quickly became accustomed to her new status, taking advantage of it in order to vex Sarah and disparage her in the eyes of others.
-The midrash tells that Abraham grew close to Hagar and ceased viewing her as a handmaiden.
+The A type of non-halakhic literary activitiy of the Rabbis for interpreting non-legal material according to special principles of interpretation (hermeneutical rules).midrash tells that Abraham grew close to Hagar and ceased viewing her as a handmaiden.
 He heeded his wife as regards Hagar, but he also took care not to harm the latter.
 Sarah, in contrast, treated her handmaiden harshly and abused her in various ways, causing her to flee to the wilderness.
 Hagar is depicted by the Rabbis as being strongly influenced by the atmosphere in the house of Abraham and Sarah.
 She became accustomed to seeing angels and therefore was not alarmed when an angel of the Lord was revealed to her at Beer-lahai-roi.
-The spiritual level of Sarah’s handmaiden was higher than that of people from later generations (see below, the comparison with Manoah).
+The spiritual level of Sarah’s handmaiden was higher than that of people from later generations.

 Hagar’s expulsion was a consequence of the fear of Ishmael’s negative influence on Isaac.
 The Rabbis describe Abraham’s difficulty in parting from Hagar and Ishmael and sending them on their way.
 Although some traditions depict this as a divorce, Abraham nevertheless maintained contact with Hagar and her son, and came to visit them in their home a number of times.
 Although they never met again face-to-face, Abraham continued to be involved in their lives, and to guide and educate Ishmael, albeit from a distance.